karykt/SimpleRetrofit/README.md

 ![Create API Interface](https://github.com/karykt/SimpleRetrofit/blob/master/Retrofit%20images/ApiInterface.JPG)

-**5.Define the RestAdapter: **
+**5.Define the RestAdapter:**

 Now we need to define the RestAdapter to implement the API’s.
-This class will have a method that create the connection and then returns the API Interface object.
+This class will have a method that creates the connection and then returns the API Interface object.

 ```
 import retrofit.RestAdapter;